 The curriculum then gradually builds an understanding of the Old and New Testaments, focusing each year on specific periods and stories of interest.
 Alongside these studies the children undertake an annual in-depth study into one of the world’s major religions.

-Religious Studies is taught in a modular form in the Upper School, as part of the Humanities course.
+Religion and Philosophy is taught in a modular form in the Upper School, as part of the Humanities course.
 Each term has a focus, be it an Old Testament introduction, New Testament introduction, Judaism or other such topic.
 The modules take the pupils to a much deeper level of study than in the middle school, analysing historical texts, understanding reliability of religious texts, and helping them understand balanced arguments.

 At the end of each term, pupils are assessed in one form or another.
 Forms of assessment include a written test, presentation or computerised assessment.